 The CPT codes apply to both standard Medicare Part B and Medicare Advantage programs.
 Providers must have an established relationship with the patient, and qualify by providing RPM services for at least 16 days of a 30 day period.
 Starting in 2021, clinicians other than physicians can bill as long as they are under the general supervision of a physician, and the vitals have to be collected digitally rather than using manual reporting.

 Learn more about how the CMS Reimbursement codes work in our resource center.

 Reimbursement amounts vary slightly by region, but Clear Arch Health can help you estimate how much reimbursement your practice or organization could expect and how you can set up an RPM program to best take advantage of CPT reimbursement codes.

-What should I look for in an RPM and PERS Program?
+What should You Look for in an RPM and PERS Program?

 You’ll want to work with a partner who will support your needs, rather than try to fit you into preexisting programs.
 Below are a number of factors to consider and questions to ask about what your vendor partner can offer you for Services, Software, and Hardware if you start an RPM program with them.

 Service and support are the most vital part of an RPM program.
 It’s clear that RPM could benefit your patient population, but in order to do that, the program has to be easy to staff and maintain, without placing additional financial or logistical burdens onto practitioners.
 One practical way to do this is to choose an RPM partner capable of letting you get a program up and running quickly, and then supporting you once it’s established.
 You’ll want to find a partner who can set you up with a comprehensive, yet turnkey program.

 Some questions to consider regarding services and support for your RPM solution.

 - Is the program capable of offering additional options, such as nurse lines, additional programming, patient education, PERS, step-down options, etc.?

 - Do they have clear pricing?
 What type of capital is required upfront?